KIZI/InBeat/doc/tutorial-smarttv.md

 http://example.com/objects/object1 | 0 | 0 | 0 | 1 | 0 | 1 | 0 | 0
 http://example.com/objects/object2 | 0 | 1 | 0 | 0 | 0 | 0 | 1 | 1

-Those description of objects can be predefined in InBeat using web admin console [http://localhost:8880/admin/#/gain-description](http://localhost:8880/admin/#/gain-description) or REST API call.
+The description of the objects can be predefined in InBeat using the web admin console [http://localhost:8880/admin/#/gain-description](http://localhost:8880/admin/#/gain-description) or REST API call.

 The description of both objects in JSON is: